-After receiving emergency use authorization from the Food and Drug Administration, Johnson & Johnson-owned Janssen Pharmaceuticals became the third company to make its coronavirus vaccine available in the country.
-The Johnson & Johnson (J&J) SARS-CoV-2 vaccine joins those made by Pfizer-BioNTech and Moderna to help prevent more severe COVID-19 outcomes, including hospitalizations and death.
+After receiving emergency use authorization from the Food and Drug Administration (FDA) and recommendation from the Centers for Disease Control and Prevention (CDC), Johnson & Johnson-owned Janssen Pharmaceuticals became the third company to make its coronavirus vaccine available in the country.
+The Johnson & Johnson (J&J) SARS-CoV-2 viral vector vaccine joined mRNA vaccines made by Pfizer-BioNTech and Moderna to help prevent more severe COVID-19 outcomes, including hospitalizations and death.

 “Don’t get caught up necessarily on the numbers game, because it’s a safe and effective vaccine and what we need is to have as many effective vaccines as possible,” said Dr. Irons.
 Rather than focusing on efficacy rates, “accept the fact that now you have three highly effective vaccines.”

 “We do have three safe and highly effective COVID vaccines.
 COVID vaccines continue to maintain high protection against severe disease, hospitalization and death,” said Dr. Fryhofer.
 “However, we are seeing breakthrough infections.
 It’s all about waning immunity—with time and with the Delta variant, along with concern about vaccine effectiveness against future variants of concern.

 “Studies presented to FDA and others reviewed by ACIP show some waning of immunity with time,” she added.
 “For example, a recent study published in Sept.
 28 MMWR looked at COVID vaccine effectiveness against hospitalization from mid-March through mid-August.
 VE—vaccine effectiveness—was higher for Moderna vaccine at 93% as compared to Pfizer-BioNTech vaccine at 88%.”